ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Create Azure Cache Instance

 This part describes how to use the ballerina connector to create a azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance should be created, cache instance name, location, properties of type CreateCacheProperty and optional parameters such as tags and array of zones as parameters to create a cache instance.
-It returns an RedisCacheInstance if  operation is successful or error if the operation is unsuccessful.
+It returns a RedisCacheInstance if the operation is successful or error if the operation is unsuccessful.
 Azure Cache for Redis istances are created and take some time to get deployed and start running.
 We can check for state of cache instance by keep track of provisioningState which is one property of the cache instance created.
 Once state is running we can perform operations on the cache instance.

 ```ballerina